golang101/golang101/pages/generics/555-type-constraints-and-parameters.md

 }
 ```

-If the type set of a type `X` is a subset of an interface type `Y`,
-we say `X` implements (or satisfies) `Y`.
+If the type set of a type `X` is a subset of an interface type `Y`, we say `X` implements `Y`.
 Here, `X` may be an interface type or a non-interface type.

 Because the type set of an empty interface type is a super set of the type sets of any types,
 all types implement an empty interface type.
+On the other hand, because an empty type set is a subset of any type sets,
+an empty-type-set interface type implements any interface types.

-In the above example,
+Take the types declared above as an example,

 * the interface type `S`, whose type set is empty, implements all interface types.
 * all types implement the interface type `Z`, which is actually a blank interface type.

-The list of methods specified by an interface type is called the method set of the interface type.
+The list of the methods specified by an interface type is called the method set of the interface type.
 If an interface type `X` implements another interface type `Y`, then the method set of `X` must be a super set of `Y`.

 Interface types whose type sets can be defined entirely by a method set (may be empty)